Chandru-debug1/Predicting-Appliance-Energy-Consumption-In-Households/README.md

 - Model persistence versioning.
 - Deployment to Streamlit Community Cloud.

+## Project Goal

+The main goal is to build a model that predicts appliance consumption accurately, then compare multiple algorithms and choose the best one.
+The result is presented in a Streamlit dashboard so the project looks production-ready on GitHub.

+## ML Workflow

+Your pipeline follows this sequence:

+1. Load the CSV file.
+2. Clean and preprocess the data.
+3. Extract time features from `date`.
+4. Drop `rv1` and `rv2`.
+5. Split into train and test sets.
+6. Train 4 regression models.
+7. Evaluate them with regression metrics.
+8. Select the best model.
+9. Save the model.
+10. Show performance in Streamlit.

+## Models You Used

+Your project compares these 4 models:

+- Linear Regression.
+- Ridge Regression.
+- Random Forest Regressor.
+- Gradient Boosting Regressor.

+These give you a baseline linear model, a regularized linear model, and two nonlinear tree-based models.

+## Evaluation Metrics

+You evaluate the models using:

+- MAE: average absolute error.
+- RMSE: square-rooted average squared error.
+- R²: how much variance the model explains.

+These are standard metrics for regression problems.

+## Feature Engineering

+The most useful new features are time-based:

+- `hour`
+- `day_of_week`
+- `month`
+- `is_weekend`

+These help the model capture daily and weekly appliance usage patterns.

+## Missing Values Handling

+Your code handles NaN values using `SimpleImputer` inside the sklearn pipeline.
+This is necessary because Linear Regression and some other models cannot train directly on missing values.

+## Streamlit Dashboard

+Your Streamlit app acts as the presentation layer for the project.
+It shows:

+- model comparison table,
+- RMSE bar chart,
+- actual vs predicted chart,
+- residual plot,
+- trend plots,
+- prediction form,
+- download buttons for outputs.

+## What the Dashboard Output Means

+The dashboard output shows the user:

+- which model performed best,
+- how accurate each model was,
+- what the predicted appliance value is for a given input,
+- how predictions compare with actual values.

+## Project Outputs

+After training, the project creates:

+- `best_model.joblib`,
+- `model_results.csv`,
+- dashboard plots,
+- prediction values from the UI.

 ## License

 This project is released for learning and portfolio use.
 Add an MIT license if you want it open-source.